picaso/CodeKata-9/README.md

   </tr>
 </table>

-Our checkout accepts items in any order, so that if we scan a B, an A, and another B, we’ll recognize the two B’s and price them at 45 (for a total price so far of 95).
+Our checkout accepts items in any order, so that if we scan a `B`, an `A`, and another `B`, we’ll recognize the two `B’s` and price them at `45` (for a total price so far of `95`).
 Because the pricing changes frequently, we need to be able to pass in a set of pricing rules each time we start handling a checkout transaction.

 ## Objectives of the Kata